Welcome to Westside UU Church!

 Our church always has a LOT going on, including book clubs, dinner gatherings, and social justice work.
 And did we mention our incredible children's religious education program?
 The best way to keep up with everything is by receiving our weekly emails.
 Just click here to subscribe.

-Welcome our new minister!
+Greetings from our minister!

 General questions: Office@westsideuu.org